gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - At compile time, include the library's jar binary only.
 - At runtime time, include the library's jar binary and runtime dependencies.

+### Open issues

+- Allow `library` attribute?

-## Feature: Build user views dependency report for the libraries of a project
+## Feature: Build user views the dependencies for the libraries of a project

 The dependency reports show the dependencies of the libraries of a project: